kubeflow/pipelines/components/azure/azuresynapse/runsparkjob/README.md

 docker build . -t <acr-name>.azurecr.io/deploy/<image-name>:latest
 docker push <acr-name>.azurecr.io/deploy/<image-name>:latest
 ```

+> **NOTE**: You can also use container registries other than Azure Container Registry.
+Please follow the instruction from the service provider to configure integration with Kubeflow and push the images.

 ### Step 2.
 Update the parameters
 In sample.py, we set *main_definition_file* and *command_line_arguments* as pipeline input parameters.
 You can update the pipeline input parameters and component parameters as needed before building the sample pipeline.